gyuseokByeon/Adaptive-Traffic-Controlling-System/README.md

 The code files running on the Jetson nano board are in the "Jetson Nano" directory.

-The code files running on the Raspberry pi board are in the "Taspberry pi" directory.
+The code files running on the Raspberry pi board are in the "Raspberry pi" directory.